crytic/building-secure-contracts/program-analysis/echidna/advanced/state-network-forking.md

 }
 ```

-This test will fail if the call to [Compound ETH](https://etherscan.io/token/0x4Ddc2D193948926D02f9B1fE9e1daa0718270ED5) `mint` function succeeds and the balance of the contract increases.
 In order to use this feature, the user needs to specify the RPC endpoint for Echidna to use before running the fuzzing campaign.
 This requires using the `ECHIDNA_RPC_URL` and `ECHIDNA_RPC_BLOCK` environment variables:

 ```
 $ ECHIDNA_RPC_URL=http://..
 ECHIDNA_RPC_BLOCK=16771449 echidna compound.sol --test-mode assertion --contract TestCompoundEthMint